 Addition of salt

 Salt is an essential ingredient in all cheese.
-It contributes to the flavour and also has a role in drawing out moisture from the cheese, creating a smoother texture and helping protect it from bacterial.
+It contributes to the flavour and also has a role in drawing out moisture from the cheese, creating a smoother texture and helping protect it from bacterial contamination.
 Some varieties of cheese have salt added during processing and some by immersing in a brine solution.

 A stringy texture is created in some cheeses by stretching the curd and kneading it in hot water.
 An example is Mozzarella, an Italian cheese commonly used on pizzas.